operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/access-database.md

 ```

-- To login through root user, use below command:
+Step 6: Login as `root’ user.

 ```execute
 mysql -h ##DNS.ip## -P 30685 -u root -ppassword
 ```

-- Create database testdb
+Step 7: Create database ‘testdb’

 ```execute
 create database testdb;
 ```

-- Use the testdb to create some table
+Step 8: Use the testdb database to create some table.

 ```execute
 use testdb;
 ```

-- Create table
+Step 9: Create a table, say Population and define the attributes.

 ```execute
 create table Population(year numeric,population numeric);
 ```

-- Insert data into the table
+Step 10: Insert some data values into the table.

 ```execute
 insert into Population values(2017,1380004385 );